piotr-yuxuan/malli-cli/README.md

 # Maturity and evolution

-Semantic versioning is used, so no breaking changes will be introduced without incrementing the major version.
-Some bug fixes may be introduced but I currently don't plan to add any new feature.
-As examplified belowe, `malli-cli` should cover most of your use cases with simplicity – or open an issue.
+Break versioning is used, so no breaking changes will be introduced without incrementing the major version.
+Some bug fixes may be introduced and I will keep adding new features as I encounter new needs.
+As illustrated below, `malli-cli` should already cover most of your use cases with simplicity – or open an issue.

 # Naming